-If you are Twitch and you want to be untied with and connected to streamers, then Twitch teams are for you.
-You get to know people who have the same (game) interests with you.
+If you are Twitch and you want to be untied and connected to streamers, then Twitch teams are there for you.
+You get to know people who have the same (game) interests as you.

 If you’re alone in this, making a team needs you to make one major move – signing up for the partner application.
 But before that, see this:

 Newsflash: When you are fresh on Twitch, you are placed on the non-affiliate program.

 Before you make a Twitch team, you need to complete two achievements namely the Path to Affiliate (making you an affiliate) and Path to Partner (making you a partner).
 The Path to Affiliate achievement requires you to do the following:

 On the other hand, the Path to Partner achievement asks you to:

 - Stream for 25 hours